 Once the seam is trimmed you can use an edge beveller to make the ends look round and neat.

 Now that you’re done, dampen the sheath lightly and place your knife inside.
 Make sure it can go in and out without a hitch.
-At this point you can choose to burnish your sheath for a more polished and finished look.
+At this point you can choose to burnish and dye your sheath for a more polished and finished look.

 How to Make A Knife Sheath in The Wilderness